Last updated on February 11, 2021

 This conversation is grinding through my brain.
 It’s bugging me and it’s preying on me because it grates on every single decent thing I know about humans.
-The short version is, “Be kind to this utter asshole who insults you and has been known to be abusive to you and others because, hey, they’re autistic, and you should be compassionate to that because you are and your kids are.
+The short version is, Person A told me, “Be kind to this utter asshole who insults you and has been known to be abusive to you and others because, hey, they’re autistic, and you should be compassionate to that because you are and your kids are.
 You should understand.“

 Um…. no. Fuck that.

-I’ve known this person a long time, given specific and direct feedback about the nature of the things that I feel uncomfortable with (“uncomfortable” ranging from “offended that anyone would even say that to another human” to “not safe and kind of threatened”), and the behavior hasn’t changed.
+As I’ve known Person B a long time, I’ve given specific and direct feedback about the nature of the things that I feel uncomfortable with – and I mean “uncomfortable” ranging from “offended that anyone would even say that to another human” to “not safe and kind of threatened”.
+Their behavior hasn’t changed.

 Double fuck that.

 I am on the spectrum, and I have more than the normal number of kids on the spectrum, and I can tell you that being autistic is not some kind of “trapped in amber” moment where we know what we know and that’s it.
 Contrary to what it appears Person A thinks about autism, it doesn’t take much for us to learn something new.
 We can change habits, we can control ourselves, and we can even get trained up on how to human with other humans in a nicely human (or at least human-like) way.
 Even my youngest who is essentially non-verbal has learned after being corrected only once or twice not to bite or pinch or hit.